This post contains affiliate links. Please see our disclosure policy.

 Decorated butterbeer cookies on a vintage wire rack.

-More Cookie Recipes to Love:
+More Magical Desserts to Love:

 Did you make this recipe?
-Snap a photo and leave a comment!
+Leave a comment & star rating!

 A close-up on a cookie broken in half, showing the chewy insides, nestled among the other butterbeer cookies.